 Building a new campus doesn’t end with construction.
 As the dust settles at our new San Francisco home, we are still coordinating with contractors and navigating new systems.
 What does that look like on a daily basis?
 You’ll find us fine-tuning the audiovisual system, mapping out the best routes on Muni, Yelping new lunch spots and showing patients how to check in with our digital kiosks.
 There have been coffee spills and fire drills.
 Things may get hectic at times, but it’s all part of making a house a home.

-Throughout the process of settling into our new building, I’m grateful to the Pacific Dugoni family for coming together to problem-solve and persevere.
+Throughout the process of settling into our new building, I’m grateful to the Dugoni School family for coming together to problem-solve and persevere.
 Thank you to the everyday heroes who have stepped forward, offered their time and expertise or have filled new roles when opportunities arose.
 Many have worked late nights and early mornings to make sure that our building is up and running.

 All homes have stories of transition.
 During our final days at Webster Street, Dr. Gene LaBarre shared a lovely tribute to our home in Pacific Heights, and we reprint it here as a reminder of the intangible qualities that make a house a home.